 Nineties nostalgia sees the collective consciousness turn to simpler times; the pre-digital age that was a cornerstone in speculative fiction.
 It was the decade that gave rise to the cyberpunk subgenre and its pluckier, more optimistic cousin – the Y2K aesthetic.
 Here, distant futures were exactly that, and the world we’ve evolved into is a satire of our own predictions. eSports are a lucrative career pursuit, breath masks are fashion accessories, and artificial intelligence is coming along in leaps and bounds.
 Sci-fi is no longer the speculative sounding board it once was.
 We instead inhabit the shades of the world we imagined just two decades before.

-Ghost in the Shell (GITS), Masamune Shirow’s seminal cyberpunk manga, came out of Japan’s technological revolution, when the nation’s tech was synonymous with excellence and innovation.
+Ghost in the Shell (GITS), Masamune Shirow’s seminal cyberpunk manga, came out of Japan’s technological revolution.
 Through time and erasure, this meaning has fallen into obscurity as the franchise adapts to the changing world around it.
 Even by the time we get to The New Movie, these themes are positively passé.
 The forthcoming live-action movie, starring Scarlett Johansson, seems to have done away with this idea, offering instead a simplified through-line concerned more with the state of humanity in a technological world, than technology in a human world.

 If anything indicates the shift between the nineties and now, then it’s the adjustment in attitude, with the argument focussed on what role humanity will play in the digital world.
 Ghost in the Shell is no longer a speculation on the state of our future technology, mediating on the amalgamation of flesh and tech, but rather a reflection of the world as it is now.